tektoncd/chains/docs/config.md

 > NOTE: For grafeas storage backend, currently we only support Container Analysis.
 We will make grafeas server address configurabe within a short time.
 > NOTE: `slsa/v1` is an alias of `in-toto` for backwards compatibality.
+> NOTE:, `slsa/v2alpha1` is currently not supported for pipelinerun level provenance.

 ### OCI Configuration